dfleury2/boss-rc500-editor/README.md

 This is just a prototype for read testing and Inja rendering with a Nlohmann Json object.

-The real tool will come with an IHM (provided by someone else maybe)
+The real tool will come with an GUI (provided by someone else maybe)

 Happy guitar playing :)